So things are getting a little hot and heavy in the bedroom, and not in a way that you like.

 Once your little one makes their appearance in the world, those levels drop again, causing a range of interesting symptoms.

-This shift can affect everything from your mental health to your energy levels to how your vagina feels (true story).
+This shift in hormones can also affect everything from your mental health to your energy levels to how your vagina feels (true story).

 If you experience postpartum chills and night sweats together, or you are running a fever, it’s definitely worth checking in with your healthcare provider.